 On the highways, be aware of unmarked speed bumps near towns and villages.
 In wet conditions, the pavement can get extremely slippery due to the type of paving material.
 Be aware of pedestrians and cyclists walking & riding ON THE HIGHWAY, not on the shoulder.
 Be careful of that especially at night because lights and reflectors are seldom used.
 And there are some bad drivers in Belize — watch out for speeding buses.
 If driving at night, take more care because road lighting is poor (non-existent).
 The highways have white posts that act as mile markers.

 A good option for travelling to some destinations is a transfer service.
 Here are some companies that offer a transfer/shuttle service:

 a) Belize VIP Transfer Service, http://www.belizetransfers.com

 c) Gibson’s Tours and Transfers,

 d) William’s Belize Shuttle,

 e) Discounted Belize Shuttles and Tours,

-Some of the tour companies in San Ignacio can provide a transfer service:
+Some tour companies can provide a transfer service: